bouquet2/krea.to/README.md

    Your content here...
    ```
-3. Run `make blog` to generate the HTML
+3. Run `make` to generate the HTML
 4. Commit and push the changes

 ## Development